aditya-narayan-sahoo/chat-app/Readme.md

 ### <a name="features">🔋 Features</a>

+👉 **Server using Express & Socket.io:** Made a server using express and then encapsulated it inside socket.io to perform tasks in real time.

 👉 **JWT-Based Security:** Ensuring secure user authentication and authorization through JSON Web Tokens, providing a seamless login experience.

 👉 **Instant Communication:** Enabling real-time messaging capabilities with Socket.io, allowing users to send and receive messages instantly.